Greene County, Pennsylvania: Climate

-According to the U.S. Census Bureau, the county has a total area of 578 sqmi, of which 576 sqmi is land and 2.0 sqmi (0.4%) is water.
-It has a hot-summer humid continental climate (Dfa) and average monthly temperatures in Waynesburg range from 28.9 °F in January to 71.9 °F in July.
+The county has a humid continental climate (Köppen Dfa/Dfb) and average monthly temperatures in Waynesburg range from 28.9 °F in January to 71.9 °F in July.
 Greene County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.
 It is also located within the Laurel Highlands subrange, which consists of low plateaus and river valleys.